AustinGil/presentations/edge-compute.md

 ---

-# But we're often left picking 2 of 3:
+# Unfortunately, you can only pick 2:

-1. Fast Device
+1. Powerful Processing
 2. Low Latency
 3. Dynamic Data